 - Passing with a letter grade one appropriate year-long course (8 credits) or two semester-long courses (4 credits each) in one language at Harvard, or the equivalent as determined by the appropriate language department.
 These courses may not include foreign literature courses conducted in English;

-- Passing with a letter grade a language course or courses at the appropriate level taken in Harvard programs abroad, as approved by the appropriate language department.
+- Passing with a letter grade in a language course or courses at the appropriate level taken in Harvard programs abroad, as approved by the appropriate language department.
 Study completed at other institutions may also fulfill the requirement if approved by the appropriate language department whether through examination or on the basis of achieving a minimum grade;

 - A student whose high school education was conducted in a language other than English may satisfy the language requirement with evidence of the official high school transcript.

 - A student who claims fluency in a language other than English may satisfy the language requirement through satisfactory completion of an examination in the relevant language, provided that an appropriate examination can be given.
 If the language is not one that is offered at Harvard, and if a qualified examiner, as determined by the Office of Undergraduate Education, cannot be identified, the student must meet the language requirement with another language.